spotinst/help/src/docs/elastigroup/getting-started/create-an-elastigroup-for-aws.md

     - Generations to exclude
 3. Spot Types: Choose the instance types Elastigroup should consider when launching your instances.
 Spot recommends selecting multiple instance types to provide Elastigroup with as many Spot instance market options as possible.
     - On-demand Type: Choose the on-demand type to use in the event that no Spot instances are available in your desired markets.
     - Preferred Spot Types: Select at least one preferred Spot type to prioritize.
 This constitutes a higher percentage of the group's instance type mix.
-4. Select the Minimum Instance Lifetime.
-The amount of time you want your workloads to run without any interruption to their underlying instances.
-The shorter the lifetime you choose, the more accurate the market scoring will be.
-This is based on predictions of the selected value.

 #### Manual Selection

 Select instance types that match your compute requirements.

 1. Select at least one Spot type.
 2. Select an On-demand Spot type.
-3. Select the Minimum Instance Lifetime.

 **Market Statistics**

 You can view the market statistics of your selection.

 * Selected Markets: This shows the amount of selected markets.
 * Average Score: The average score for all selected markets.
-Market score is a reflection of the selected minimum instance lifetime and the market's stability, based on Elastigroup's prediction algorithm.
+Market score is a reflection of the market's stability, based on Elastigroup's prediction algorithm.
 * Average Savings: The average savings you can achieve by utilizing the selected spot markets.

 Click More Details under Market Statistics in the manual selection to open the heat-map.
 This shows the availability score per market.